Shruthi-Arun/AI-NL2SQL-Agent/README.md

 # AI-Powered Natural Language to SQL Database Agent

 ## Project Summary
-This project is an **AI-driven SQL agent** designed to convert natural-language questions into executable SQL queries for a PostgreSQL database.
+This project is an **AI-Powered Natural Language to SQL Database Agent** designed to convert natural-language questions into executable SQL queries for a PostgreSQL database.
 It integrates **dynamic schema and foreign-key discovery**, **complexity-based model routing**, **LLM-generated SQL**, **self-correction of errors**, and **logging of all interactions**.

 The agent allows users to interact with the database naturally without writing SQL themselves while leveraging large language models (LLMs) efficiently for different query complexities.

+The project aims to build a tool that lets users query a PostgreSQL database using natural language, removing the need for SQL knowledge.
+A locally hosted LLM (LLaMA 3 via Ollama) converts user input to SQL, making data access easier for non-technical users.

+Using a local LLM helps ensure **data privacy**, reduces reliance on external APIs, and improves **response time**.
+It also provides a practical foundation for exploring how language models can assist in **structured query generation**.

 ---